zachpino/realtimespace/week6/button.md

 This binds the click event of our button with `id` of `update` to a D3 expression, which redraws our map with more up-to-date data!

+But, manual updating is no good for realtime data, what about [automatic polling](interval.md)?